SAP-samples/teched2022-DA264/README.md

 3. Click 'Submit'.
 <br>![](/exercises/ex0/images/Registration_homepage_name.png)

-4. Your username and password have been generated.
-You will use the username and password to log into SAP Data Intelligence.
+4. Your user(name) and password have been generated.
+You will use the user(name) and password to log into SAP Data Intelligence.
+You will also use the last 2-digits of your user throughout the exercises.
 <br>![](/exercises/ex0/images/Registration_Username_Pwd.png)

 ## Pre-Requisites